 NOTE: Feel free to bring a photo of your loved one to the H.O.P.E.
 Peer SUPPORT Group for those who have lost a loved one to suicide.

 NOTE: Peer Support Groups are not intended to take the place of psychiatric health care.
 LiFE OF HOPE staff and volunteers are not counselors, social workers, or psychologists.
 If you need assistance locating a mental health professional, contact the LiFE OF HOPE office for a list of referrals within (and beyond) Washington County.

 For some, extended periods of isolation can make it difficult to build new relationships.
 AHA Community Connections offers a FREE, comfortable atmosphere for expanding a sense of community through healthy activities among fellow adults (ages 18+).
 As our social circle expands, our sense of connectedness fosters a healthier sense of self.

 In short, AHA Community Connections is where individuals, who might otherwise find themselves isolated, come to engage in positive relationships through healthy social activities.
 Whether you enjoy walking, art activities, Packer parties, movies, games, or taking part in a book club, there is something for everyone.
 Come as you are.
 There is no pressure, only acceptance, harmony, and affirmation to encourage your natural desire for belonging.

 Activities are planned in advance.
 Pre-registration is required to receive AHA Activities updates.
 Call for details.
 262.429.1556.
 Register online here.

 The registration process is as easy as 1-2-3.

-1. Contact LiFE OF HOPE or NAMI Washington County to schedule your registration appointment.
+1. Contact LiFE OF HOPE to schedule your registration appointment.
 NOTE: To participate in AHA, individuals must complete the registration process.

 2. Complete the simple registration process.